nasa/astrobee_android/guest_science/readme.md

 There is a simple example showing how to use the API included.
 It is a very trivial example that simply moves the robot 0.5 meters in the +X direction.
+You can find the source to the example in the `ros-example` directory.

-It is possible to run example from the commandline using gradle.
+It is possible to run the example from the commandline using gradle.
 First, we build the example.
 Assuming that `astrobee_android` is checked out in `$ANDROID_PATH`: